VanKhang99/BookingCare/README.md

 ![alt text](https://raw.githubusercontent.com/VanKhang99/bookingCare-host-images/main/Readme%20file/UI.png)

-## Getting Started
+## `Getting Started`

+1. Install Node.js (Version 14) on your local machine.
-To get started with this app, you'll need to have Node.js and PostgreSQL installed on your local machine.
+2. Install PostgreSQL on your local machine.
-1. Clone the repository to your local machine.
+3. Clone the repository to your local machine.
-2. Clone the repository Backend to your local machine
+4. Clone the repository Backend to your local machine
     - Link repo: https://github.com/VanKhang99/Back-End-BookingCare/tree/imageToAWS (Choose branch imageToAWS)
-3. Run "npm install" to install all dependencies for both repos
+5. Run "npm install" to install all dependencies for both repos
-4. Run "npm start" for both repos
+6. Run "npm start" for both repos

-## Teachnology Used
+## `Teachnology Used`
 This app was built using the following technologies:

 - FrontEnd